jdi-docs/jdi-light/source/includes/_tutorial.md

 [ STEP 11:23.598] : Click on 'Login Button'
 [ STEP 11:23.688] : Assert that 'User Name' is displayed
 ```
-Now we can write our test using this UI Objects and execute it<br/>
+Now we can write our test using these UI Objects and execute it<br/>
 - This test scenario is pretty clear and based on real UI elements<br/>
-- We can easily update elements on UI Objects without going through all tests<br/>
+- We can easily update UI Objects elements without going through all tests<br/>
-- We have all meta data about pages in one place and can open them and validate from tests without urls and title duplication in code <br/>
+- We have all meta data about pages in one place and can open them and validate them from tests without url and title duplication in code <br/>
 - JDI Light tests are stable and will not fail in cases where Selenium throws exceptions (like _StaleElement_ or _NoSuchElement_)<br/><br/><br/><br/>
 - We will get the following text in the log: <br/>
 Exactly what we do in our test with all the details and without any effort from our side.
 Fabulous! <br/>
 <br/>
-We can change the log level to **STEP** (just add logger.setLogLevel(STEP) in to the _setUp()_ method) and remove details.
-This log can wecan share with Customer, Business Analyst or Manual QA and let them know what our Automated tests verify.<br/>
+We can change the log level to **STEP** (just add <i>logger.setLogLevel</i>(STEP) to the _setUp()_ method) and remove details.
+This log we can share with a Customer, a Business Analyst or a Manual QA and let them know what our Automated tests verify.<br/>
 <a href="https://github.com/jdi-tutorials/01-jdi-light-intro" target="_blank">See PageObject examples in PageObjectExample.java on Github</a>

 ## 3. JDI Light Forms